ceph/ceph/doc/radosgw/multisite.rst

 Setting a Zonegroup
 ~~~~~~~~~~~~~~~~~~~~

-The process of defining a zonegroup consists of creating a JSON object and, at
+The process of defining a zonegroup consists of creating a JSON object and
-a minimum, specifying the required settings:
+specifying the required settings.
+Here is a list of the required settings:

 1. ``name``: The name of the zonegroup.
 Required.